Terms and Conditions

 Unless agreed otherwise, we will arrange hosting for you at one of our preferred, third-party hosting providers.
 We will manage this for you and charge you an ongoing fee for hosting (and for domain name registration if required).

-As we rely on a third-party for this service we cannot be held responsible for any loss of data or connectivity problems.
+As we rely on a third-party for this hosting service we cannot be held responsible for any loss of data or service connectivity problems.
 However we will do our best to work with the hosting company to resolve any problems.

 Access to systems and servers